eviltester/thingifier/challenger/src/main/resources/content/apichallenges.md

 ---
 title: About The API Challenges
-seo_title: Learn API Testing by Doing Hands on Practice | API Challenges
+seo_title: Learn API Testing with Hands-On Challenges and Tutorials
 description: A brief overview of the API challenges and how to use them as a self-guided learning path for API Testing
 lastmod: 2026-02-18
 seo_description: Learn API testing by doing with guided challenges, practical tutorials, and realistic exercises that build confidence with real requests and responses.